ajcr/transfinite/README.md

 Works with Python 3.2 and higher.
 Use a Jupyter/IPython notebook/qtconsole to have the output properly rendered (this makes working with ordinals much, much easier).

-Here's a quick demonstration:
+Here's a quick demonstration...

-Create initial ordinals with the `omega` function:
+Create initial ordinals with the `omega` function.
+Arbitrarily indexes are supported:

 ![alt tag](https://github.com/ajcr/py-omega/blob/master/images/ordinals1.png)